-Who: Locally owned independent restaurants, grocers, the Durango Farmers Market, local food non-profits
+Who: Locally owned independent restaurants, grocers, the Durango Farmers Market, and local food non-profits

 Where: Durango, CO restaurants.
 Ingredients are considered “local” if sourced within a 100 mile radius

-Join us at the 2nd Annual Harvest Dinner September 9th, 2017 – Tickets almost sold out!
+Join us at the 2nd Annual Harvest Dinner September 9th, 2017 to dine with local farmers, chefs, the Local First board and staff, and your neighbors- Tickets are sold out!

 More to come soon on the festivities

 during the 2017 Eat Local Celebration!

 Want to protect bears, help feed low income families, and prevent food waste?

 Then you should donate to the fruit gleaning project!